Geli25/ImageProcessor2018/README.md

     1.2.1 Database and VCM deployment

-        Please refer to server_setup.md for detailed instruction on how to deploy on local server
+        Please refer to server_setup.md for detailed instruction on how to deploy on local machine

     1.2.2 REACT user interface

+        Please refer to image_processing_gui/README.md for detailed instruction on how to deploy on local machine